deepsquare-io/grid/docs/docs/05-deploy-deepsquare/40-workflow-api-reference/02-job.md

 0.0.0.0/0 (or ::/0) would forward all packets to the tunnel.
 If you plan to use the Wireguard VPN as a gateway, you MUST set this IP range.

-\<server internal IP\>/32 (not the server's public IP) would forward all packets to the tunnel with the server IP as the destination.
+&lt;server internal IP&gt;/32 (not the server's public IP) would forward all packets to the tunnel with the server IP as the destination.
 MUST be set.

-\<VPN IP range\> would forward all packets to the tunnel with the local network as the destination.
+&lt;VPN IP range&gt; would forward all packets to the tunnel with the local network as the destination.
 Useful if you want peers to communicate with each other and want the gateway to act as a router.

 </td>
 </tr>